TrailForceTips

 7. @SuppressWarnings

-Use Case: Ignoring Unused Variable Warnings
+Use Case: Ignoring an Unused Variable in a Demo

 public with sharing class SuppressWarningsExample {